data-miner00/book/contents/programming/latex-cheetsheet.md

 \end{align}
 $$

 For the `align` block to generate no numberings for each line of the equation, `align*` can be used instead.
-However, to supress numberings only for a certain row of equation, a `\nonumber` tag can be appended after the equation and before the `\\` symbol.
+However, to suppress numberings only for a certain row of equation, a `\nonumber` tag can be appended after the equation and before the `\\` symbol.

 ```tex
 \begin{align}